-Dr. Anderson moved to approve the Regular Board Meeting Minutes of May 3, 2018 as presented; the motion was seconded by Mr. Hortert.
+Dr. Anderson moved to approve the Regular Board Meeting Minutes of May 2, 2019 as presented; the motion was seconded by Dr. Maxwell.
 The Chair called for discussion of the motion.
-Mr. Melton requested that the training discussion under Open Discussion be updated to reflect the Association agreed to a portion of two days for training, not two full days.
-Dr. Anderson amended his motion which was seconded by Mr. Hortert.
-The Chair called for a vote on the amended motion; the motion carried by roll call vote 5-0.
+Dr. Maxwell requested minor editorial changes to page two and page four regarding typographical errors.
+Dr. Anderson amended is motion to accept the changes; Dr. Maxwell seconded the motion.
+The Chair called for a vote on the amended minutes; the motion carried by roll call vote 3-0.